Practical Steps to Access Files on a RAID Disk Without NAS Promise VTrak M300f Functionality

 Yes, the use of redundant power supplies can help reduce the chances of data loss on NAS Promise VTrak M300f devices.
 Redundant power supplies provide a backup power source in case one power supply fails, ensuring uninterrupted power supply to the device and preventing unexpected shutdowns or data loss due to power failures.
 By having redundant power supplies, the NAS device can continue to operate even if one power supply malfunctions, increasing the overall reliability and reducing the risk of data loss.

-Although NAS VTrak M300f can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VTrak M300f can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view